piyushmishra12/Agriculture-Commodities-Price-and-Seasons/README.md

     -De-seasonalise prices for each commodity and APMC according to the detected seasonality type
 3. Compare prices in APMC/Mandi with MSP(Minimum Support Price)- raw and deseasonalised
 4. Flag set of APMC/mandis and commodities with highest price fluctuation across different commodities in each relevant season, and year.

+## Data Files:

+All the data files are in `.csv` format.
+* `CMO_MSP_Mandi.csv`: Raw data containing the MSPs of different commodities set up by the government in different years.
+* `Monthly_data_cmo.csv`: Raw data containing the minimum, maximum and modal prices, and the quantity supplied in quintals, of commodities at various mandis for each month.

 ## Approach Methodology and Documentation: